Ultrasonic Machining: Definition, Parts, Working, Advantages, Disadvantages, Applications

 18-20 KHz

-Which is softer material in ultrasonic machining?
-Tool or the Work piece?
+Which is a softer material in ultrasonic machining?
+Tool or the Workpiece?

-The tool is softer that the work piece in ultrasonic machining.
+The tool is softer than the workpiece in ultrasonic machining.

 Is there any heat generated during machining in ultrasonic machining?